lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 >[!NOTE]
 >
->Brand Portal supports configuring Dynamic Media in both - Hybird and Scene 7 mode.
+>Brand Portal supports configuring Dynamic Media in both - Hybrid and Scene 7 mode.
 >
 >(*If AEM author instance is running on **Dynamic Media Hybrid mode***)
 >